erikeldridge/erikeldridge.github.com/_posts/2012-3-16-software-development.md

 Start with manual tests.
 Maintain manual test script in feature wiki.

-Build automated tests around complex code and regressions.
+Build automated tests around complex and high-value code and repeated regressions.
+Require

+I have yet to see an example of BDD that justifies the extra syntax and abstraction (`value1.should be_equal value2` vs `value1 == value2`).

 ### Debugging

 A debugger enables rational development and debugging, as opposed to trial-and-error print statements.

 Ruby has a great debugger _ruby-debug_.
+See the [Ruby tools](http://erikeldridge.github.com/2012/02/16/ruby.html) post for a convenient usage reference.

 ### Experimentation